xiaolijz/GAPG/README.md

 #### Code & Weight
 Thank you for your interest.
-We plan to upload the code and model weights before June.
+We plan to upload the code and model weights before June this year.